awsdocs/iam-user-guide/doc_source/id_session-tags.md

 --external-id Example987
 ```

-## Passing Session Tags using AssumeRoleWithSAML<a name="id_session-tags_adding-assume-role-saml"></a>
+## Passing session tags using AssumeRoleWithSAML<a name="id_session-tags_adding-assume-role-saml"></a>

 The `AssumeRoleWithSAML` operation is authenticated using SAML\-based federation\.
 This operation returns a set of temporary credentials that you can use to access AWS resources\.
-For more information about using SAML\-based federation for AWS Management Console access, see [Enabling SAML 2\.0 Federated Users to Access the AWS Management Console](id_roles_providers_enable-console-saml.md)\.
-For details about AWS CLI or AWS API access, see [About SAML 2\.0\-based Federation](id_roles_providers_saml.md)\.
+For more information about using SAML\-based federation for AWS Management Console access, see [Enabling SAML 2\.0 federated users to access the AWS Management Console](id_roles_providers_enable-console-saml.md)\.
+For details about AWS CLI or AWS API access, see [About SAML 2\.0\-based federation](id_roles_providers_saml.md)\.
 For a tutorial of setting up SAML federation for your Active Directory users, see [AWS Federated Authentication with Active Directory Federation Services \(ADFS\)](http://aws.amazon.com/blogs/security/aws-federated-authentication-with-active-directory-federation-services-ad-fs/) in the *AWS Security Blog*\.

 As an administrator, you can allow members of your company directory to federate into AWS using the AWS STS `AssumeRoleWithSAML` operation\.
 To do this, you must complete the following tasks: